 Bryan Lowe at Shantyboat living.com reported that one little houseboat builder spent $75,000 on a small shantyboat / houseboat.
 I almost fell over when I saw that.
 Most of the time the houseboat builds I’ve seen cost between $12,000 and $20,000.
 But . . .Here’s something to consider.
 You can find a nice used sailboat for much less than that and it would already be built!
-True, its not a “houseboat” but it’s a live aboard boat that does pretty much the same thing.
+True, its not a “houseboat” or even a tiny home but it’s a live aboard boat that does pretty much the same thing.
 Also, it would be much easier to push along at hull speed and way more acceptable in most marinas.
 This is a lot to consider.
 Even if you never put the sails up. (or even had sails)

 I looked on Craigslist and quickly found a 27’ 1989 Catalina for $9,500 and that included a 2 year old Tohatsu 9.9 kicker.
 Even if I never hoisted the mainsail I could slide along the waterways for about ½ gallon an hour.
 All this without building anything!
 Hmmmm?